 Size & Weight

 I still do this coloring mostly by hand.
 No presets yet.
 Shot with the Kipon 50mm f2.4.
-I really like this lens as a classic-style rendering.
+I really like this lens for classic-style rendering.

 Build Quality

 Build quality is great.
-ISO dial pops up to adjust with full stops.
-The shutter dial adjusts with half stops with a tighter click into ‘Auto’ so you can feel it when you’re not looking.
+The ISO dial pops up to adjust it with full stops.
+The shutter dial adjusts with half stops and a tighter click into ‘Auto’ so you can feel it when you’re not looking.

 As far as the silver vs black debate.
 I’ve had the camera since it came out in silver, I’ve never had one person ever comment on the camera except for some bro at the beach half drunk slurring “Is that a film camera?”
 I was in San Clemente and South Orange country is riding the film trend harder than anywhere else in the world right now.

-You have a rear dial that also functions as a button which also can be customized by pressing and holding with no ability to customize the button through the menu like with every other camera that’s ever been made.
-The dial can be changed from Exposure compensation or focus assist.
+You have a rear dial that also functions as a button, which can also be customized by pressing and holding, but you have no ability to customize the button through the menu like with every other camera that’s ever been made.
+The dial can be changed from exposure compensation to focus assist.
 On the other side of the camera, you have a viewfinder that’s rimmed with hard plastic.
 Below that a few buttons, and on the other side a D-pad with a center button.
-None of the buttons are customizable, but you can press the FN button a few times to cycle through your user screen settings which is pretty smart.
+None of the buttons are customizable, but you can press the FN button a few times to cycle through your user screen settings, which is pretty smart.

 The menu works like this – Press it once and you get to the quick menu, press it twice and it pulls up the favorites menu, press it three times and it drops you into the full menu screen.